dart-archive/initialize/README.md

 During development a mirror based system is used to find and run the initializers, but for deployment there is a transformer which can replace that with a static list of initializers to be ran.

-This will create a new entry point which bootstraps your existing app.
-If you supply an `html_entry_point` then any script tags whose src is the same as `entry_point` will be rewritten to the bootstrapped file `new_entry_point`.
+This will create a new entry point which bootstraps your existing app, this will have the same file name except `.dart` with be replaced with `.initialize.dart`.
+If you supply an html file to `entry_points` then it will bootstrap the dart script tag on that page and replace the `src` attribute to with the new bootstrap file.

 Below is an example pubspec with the transformer: